 - More individuals are leaving Intermediate Care Facilities for Individuals with Developmental Disabilities (ICF/DD) programs to more integrated settings.
-In the first three quarters of the 2017 goal, 143 individuals left ICF/DD programs to more integrated settings.
-This exceeds the 2017 annual goal of 84. - More individuals are leaving nursing facilities for more integrated settings.
-In the first three quarters of the 2017 goal, 590 individuals moved from nursing facilities.
-This is 80% of the 2017 annual goal. - More individuals are leaving other segregated settings to more integrated settings.
-In the first three quarters of the 2017 goal, 780 individuals moved from other segregated settings to more integrated settings.
-This exceeds the 2017 annual goal of 400. - There is an increase in the number of individuals exiting the Anoka Metro Regional Treatment Center (AMRTC) in a timely fashion.
+After three quarters, 143 individuals left ICF/DD programs to more integrated settings.
+This exceeds the annual goal of 84. - More individuals are leaving nursing facilities for more integrated settings.
+After three quarters, 590 individuals moved from nursing facilities.
+This is 80% of the annual goal. - More individuals are leaving other segregated settings to more integrated settings.
+After three quarters, 780 individuals moved from other segregated settings to more integrated settings.
+This exceeds the annual goal of 400. - There is an increase in the number of individuals exiting the Anoka Metro Regional Treatment Center (AMRTC) in a timely fashion.
 The percent of individuals at the AMRTC who do not need a hospital level of care has trended down over the past three quarters. - There is an increase in the number of individuals leaving the Minnesota Security Hospital (MSH) to a more integrated setting.
 Over the past two quarters, the average number of individuals leaving to a more integrated setting has increased.